method7/jQuery-Plugin-Template-for-qUnit-testing/readme.md

 $('body').m7plugin({<br />
 &nbsp;&nbsp;&nbsp;&nbsp;debug: true<br />
 });</p>
-<p>This template is relatively untested no guarantees and what not but it seems to be a goo starting point.
+<p>This template is relatively untested no guarantees and what not but it seems to be a good starting point.
 No point in over engineering your plugins :-P. Feel free to do as you will.</p>

 <p>There are some (blissfully unaware) contributors so I have linked them below.</p>